1. GREAT STUDENT life

 University is a place where you will meet people from all over the world, from different backgrounds and cultures.
 There are many opportunities to make friends and find your tribe at Beckett.
 From accommodation to course mates, in social spaces to societies and online groups, there are plenty of ways that you will settle in.

-One of our marketing students, Dorothy, has blogged about top tips on making friends at Uni.
+One of our students, Kate, has blogged about top tips on making friends at Uni.

 7. we'll support you